Before you call or email our Customer Care Centre, check the frequently asked questions (FAQs) below for answers to our most popular questions.

 - 4. I am having trouble paying my rates on time.
 Can I make an arrangement with City of Parramatta to pay by instalments?

-Yes, if you are the owner of the property.
-Your rates notice is available for $19.70 for this financial year and you'll need to complete an application for rating information form.
+Yes, if you are the owner of the property however getting a copy is a chargeable service.
+To view the cost for the current financial year, please refer to our Rates & Fees schedule for 2022/2023 and you'll need to complete an application for rating information form.

 Send the completed form back to City of Parramatta via: